-Still not sure of where to stay?
-Here’s a quick last-minute list of some of the top hotels in Zagreb…
+Still not sure of where to stay in Zagreb?
+Here’s a quick last-minute list of some of the best hotels in Zagreb…

 - Looking for a central hotel on a budget?
 Book yourself a room at the budget-friendly Hotel Jadran in Donji Grad for quick access to all of the top attractions in the city centre.